fox-one/docs.pando.im/developer/lake/action-protocol.md

 There are two approaches to gerenate the actions.

-If you are using [4swap SDK](https://github.com/fox-one/4swap-sdk-go), you can use the method `mtg.SwapAction` to simplify the process.
-The following example show that how to generate a Swap Action.
+If you are using [4swap SDK](https://github.com/fox-one/4swap-sdk-go), you can use the SDK's methods to simplify the process.
+The following example show that how to generate a swap action by  `mtg.SwapAction`.

 ```go
 // the ID to trace the orders